JetBrains/guide/site/java/tips/change-font-weight/index.md

 video: "https://youtu.be/-s6WGCklSaU"
 ---

 You can change the font weights for your code.
-In settings or preferences, **⌘,** (macOS), or **Ctrl+Alt+S** (Windows/Linux), go to Editor -> Font, choose a different weight for the main code, and for the bolder sections.
+In settings or preferences, <kbd>⌘,</kbd> (macOS) / <kbd>Ctrl+Alt+S</kbd> (Windows/Linux), go to Editor -> Font, choose a different weight for the main code, and for the bolder sections.
 There's a preview area on the right so you can see the effect of your changes.